 Your workstations don’t need to be as powerful and robust as your server hardware, but faster is always better.
 For minimum requirements on CPU and RAM, please refer to the minimum requirements for the operating system software that you’re going to purchase with your hardware.

-These machines can run Microsoft Windows 7 or Windows 8.
+These machines can run Microsoft Windows 7 Pro, Windows 8 Pro or Windows 10 Pro (recommended).
 For more specific information, view our Supported Equipment List.
-For those who are looking at updated systems and hardware, testing for Windows 10 support is currently under way.

-are the best option because they are quiet, fast and can handle images very well for printing documents that enhance your company's brand (logos letterhead etc.).
-Here is a breakdown of other options:
+Laser printers are the best option because they are quiet, fast and can handle images very well for printing documents that enhance your company's brand (logos, letterhead, etc.).
+In the following, a breakdown of other options is provided.

 Generally, a receipt printer prints a receipt that’s 40 columns wide.
 However, a receipt can also be 80 columns wide, which is the width of a standard 8.5” x 11" sheet of paper.
 The 80-column format is usually printed on an impact or dot matrix printer, which allows two, three or even four copies to be simultaneously printed.
 This application is handy for businesses that print pick slips and packing slips at the point of sale.
 Thermal process 80 column printers, though not common are available.
 There are two basic types of receipt printers (based on print method).